vaishnavipatil389/CodeClause-Web-Development_Interactive-Resume-Builder/README.md

-# CodeClause-Web-Development_Interactive-Resume-Builder
+# Resumebuilder
-This is intermediate level TASK-2 at CodeClause Internship in web development
+this is a project of resume builder using HTML,CSS and Javascript